Daughters of Liberty

-The Daughters of Liberty was known as the formal female association that was formed in 1765 to protest the Stamp Act, and later the Townshend Acts, and was a general term for women who identified themselves as fighting for liberty during the American Revolution.
+The Daughters of Liberty was known as the formal female association that was formed in 1765 to protest the Stamp Act, and later the Townshend Acts; it was a general term for women who identified themselves as fighting for liberty during the American Revolution.
+“Daughters of Liberty” could also be used colloquially to refer to women, any women who partook in revolutionary actions during the American Revolution.
+Those actions included but were not limited to boycotts, economic ventures, combat, or espionage.

 Activities

 The main task of the Daughters of Liberty was to protest the Stamp Act and Townshend Acts through aiding the Sons of Liberty in boycotts and support movements prior to the outbreak of the Revolutionary War.
 The Daughters of Liberty participated in spinning bees, helping to produce homespun cloth for colonists to wear instead of British textiles.
 Women were also used as the enforcers of these movements because they were the ones responsible for purchasing goods for their households.
 They saw it as their duty to make sure that fellow Patriots were staying true to their word about boycotting British goods.
+Women formed “Associations,” a document in which they would agree and sign, promising not to use boycotted British goods.
+In some states, like South Carolina, women made announcements in newspapers informing the public that they would try to get the support of the boycott from the mistress of every house.

 The Daughters of Liberty are also well known for their boycott of British tea after the Tea Act was passed and the British East India Company was given a virtual monopoly on colonial tea.
 They began drinking what was later known as "liberty tea."
 Leaves from raspberries or New Jersey tea (Ceanothus americanus) were commonly used as tea substitutes so people could still enjoy tea while refusing to buy goods imported through Britain.

 Chapters of the Daughters of Liberty throughout the colonies participated in the war effort by melting down metal for bullets and helping to sew soldiers’ uniforms.
 The famed leader of the Sons of Liberty, Samuel Adams, is reported as saying, "With ladies on our side, we can make every Tory tremble."